Self-paced

 We will have to fill it with the following information:

 • Branch: The branch where our updated code is located, always in the latest version.
-We will have to leave the default value, master.
+We will have to leave the default value, main.

 • Runtime: The code is Python, so we will leave the default value, Python 3.